National Organ and Tissue Donation Awareness Campaigns

 Green Shirt Day – April 7

-The Canada-wide Green Shirt Day honours the legacy of Logan Boulet following the tragic Humboldt Broncos bus crash in Saskatchewan.
-On April 6, 2018, the tragedy moved and united us as a nation.
+The Canada-wide Green Shirt Day (April 7) campaign honours the legacy of Logan Boulet following the tragic Humboldt Broncos bus crash in Saskatchewan.
+News of this tragedy moved and united us as a nation.
 The details of this tragic event had an unprecedented impact.

 Logan’s decision to register as an organ donor, and his family honouring his wishes, saved lives.
 Logan was able to donate his heart, lungs, liver, both kidneys and both corneas, saving six lives with his organs, and helping two more with his corneas.
 His generous final act inspired nearly 150,000 donor registrations across Canada shortly thereafter, which became known as the Logan Boulet Effect.